Thursday, September 29, 2022

 Actual Price: $35 (though I found a 200ml bottle for $5)

 Conclusion: Honestly, this is very different from what I expected.
 I'm used to blended whiskies having a kiss of smoke folded in.
-The standard sheep dip is certainly that, and it does a good job of it.
-This is an islay scotch through and though.
+The standard sheep dip undoubtedly does that and does an excellent job of it.
+This is an islay scotch through and through.
 There's no debate.
 The finish stands strong and tall.
 There's less toasted oak than many other islay scotches I've had.
-If I wanted an islay to sip or for a cocktail I wouldn't pick this.
-Stick with the classic, that really excels in its category.
+If I wanted an islay to sip or for a cocktail, I wouldn't pick this.
+Stick with the classics that really excel in their category.
 If you want Islay, the big names certainly earned their reputation in the field of smoke.
-This isn't a great introduction to the extremes that are Islay Scotches, nor is it an example of the extremes the region can take.
-I suppose it does fit to be a middle of the road whiskey in a violent environment, but why?
-I'm sure a few people out there love it, but I want to see more age and more spice.
-Maybe I haven't compared it to enough other blended Islay scotches if they exist.
+This could be a better introduction to the extremes that are Islay Scotches and an example of the extremes the region can take.
+It does fit to be a middle-of-the-road whiskey in a violent environment, but why?
+I'm sure a few people love it, but I want to see more age and spice.
+If they exist, I need to compare it to enough other blended Islay scotch.
 But I know what I want in an Islay, and this isn't it.

 Fact Sheet: